 At first, Ubatuba, like other coastal cities in the southeast, was connected to the rest of the state by mule trails that wound up Serra do Mar, or the Sea Range.
 In the nineteenth century, Ubatuba prospered thanks to its port.
 When port operations folded and projects for a railway were abandoned, Ubatuba went through a period of almost total isolation, when the only effective means of transportation was the canoe.

 According to historian Edson da Silva, things began to change in the 1930s, when a road was built linking Taubaté to Ubatuba.
 Rich Taubaté residents were the first to discover Ubatuba as a top beach vacation getaway.

 Some of the most fun things to do in Ubatuba are the simplest: watching the sunrise, choosing some beaches for the day and enjoying them to your heart's content, eating healthy caiçara food and going back to the beach at night just to hang out and watch people.

 Read about some more fun things to do in Ubatuba.

 Where to Stay

 Find hotels and pousadas in Ubatuba on TripSavvy.
 Trip Advisor is also a great resource.

 The central area of Ubatuba (which is right under the Tropic of Capricorn) is your best bet if you want to be close to supermarkets, banks, and drugstores as well as fun attractions.
 Itaguá is the central beach.

 The downtown area is also where you'll find Santa Casa, the local hospital, and clinics with emergency rooms (pronto-socorro).
-Their addresses are under "Hospitais" in this Ubatuba service list from Folha Online (which has similar lists for several São Paulo coastal cities.
+Their addresses are under "Hospitais" in a Ubatuba service list from Folha Online (which has similar lists for several São Paulo coastal cities.

 Renting a Car in Ubatuba